JeffreyBenjaminBrown/hode/README.md

 then run `stack run` from the command line.
 The first time you run it,
 it will take a long time to load.

-# Hode does not back up your data.

-Hode uses a simple,
-human-readable format for saving to and reading from disk.
-This means it works well with Git, or any other version-control software.
-Each expression corresponds to a unique file, making the diffs between versions of your data readable.

-I suggest using such software to backup your data.

-If you ask Hode to overwrite a big beautiful graph with a tiny stupid one, Hode will obey.